Windtree Therapeutics Announce - GuruFocus.com

-WARRINGTON, Pa., April 20, 2023 (GLOBE NEWSWIRE) -- Windtree Therapeutics, Inc. (“Windtree” or the “Company”) (NasdaqCM: WINT), a biotechnology company focused on advancing late-stage interventions for cardiovascular disorders, today announced the pricing of its underwritten public offering of 3,686,006 shares of common stock and warrants to purchase up to 3,686,006 shares of common stock (the “Offering”).
-Each share of common stock is being sold together with one warrant to purchase one share of common stock at a combined public offering price of $2.93 per share of common stock and accompanying warrant, less the underwriting discounts and commissions.
+WARRINGTON, Pa., April 24, 2023 (GLOBE NEWSWIRE) -- Windtree Therapeutics, Inc. (“Windtree” or the “Company”) (NasdaqCM: WINT), a biotechnology company focused on advancing late-stage interventions for cardiovascular disorders, today announced the closing of its previously announced underwritten public offering of 3,686,006 shares of common stock, and warrants to purchase up to 3,686,006 shares of common stock (the “Offering”).
+Each share of common stock was sold together with one warrant to purchase one share of common stock at a combined public offering price of $2.93 per share of common stock and accompanying warrant, less the underwriting discounts and commissions.
+In addition, the underwriter exercised in full its option to purchase an additional 552,900 shares of common stock and warrants to purchase up to an additional 552,900 shares of common stock.
 The warrants have an exercise price of $2.93 per share, are exercisable immediately upon issuance, and will expire five years following the date of issuance.
 The warrants are fixed priced and do not contain any price based anti-dilution or variable pricing features.
-The Offering is expected to close on or about April 24, 2023, subject to the satisfaction of customary closing conditions.

 Ladenburg Thalmann & Co.
-Inc. is acting as the sole book running manager for the Offering.
+Inc. acted as the sole book running manager for the Offering.

-In addition, the Company has granted the underwriter a 45-day option to purchase up to an additional 552,900 shares of common stock and/or warrants to purchase up to an additional 552,900 shares of common stock at the public offering price, less the underwriting discounts and commissions.

-The gross proceeds from the Offering to the Company, before deducting underwriting discounts and commissions and other Offering expenses and excluding any proceeds that may be received upon the exercise of the warrants and the exercise of the underwriter’s option to purchase additional shares of common stock and/or warrants, are expected to be approximately $10.8 million.
+The gross proceeds from the Offering to the Company, before deducting underwriting discounts and commissions and other Offering expenses and excluding any proceeds that may be received upon the exercise of the warrants were approximately $12.4 million.
 The Company currently intends to use up to $3.5 million of the net proceeds of the Offering to extend enrollment and complete a Phase 2 clinical trial for istaroxime in cardiogenic shock, with the remainder of the net proceeds being used for working capital and other general corporate purposes.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of such state or jurisdiction.